Lenders steps before court action for mortgage arrears

-first charge residential mortgages and home purchase plans regulated by the Financial Conduct Authority second charge mortgages over residential property and other secured loans regulated under the Consumer Credit Act 1974
+first charge residential mortgages and home purchase plans regulated by the Financial Conduct Authority second charge mortgages over residential property and other secured loans originally regulated under the Consumer Credit Act 1974

-This protocol came into effect on 6 April 2015.
-It does not apply to buy-to-let mortgages.
-Where a potential claim includes a money and a possession claim, this protocol applies to both.
+This protocol does not apply to buy-to-let mortgages.
+Where a potential claim includes a claim for money and a claim for possession, this protocol applies to both.

 Steps under pre-action protocol

 Where a borrower falls into arrears, the lender must provide the borrower with:

-the required regulatory information sheet or the National Homelessness Advice Service (NHAS) leaflet Are you worried about your mortgage information on the current monthly instalments and the amounts paid for the last two years, and information on the amount of arrears, which should include:
+the required regulatory information sheet or the guide Are you worried about your mortgage information on the current monthly instalments and the amounts paid for the last two years

-the total amount of the arrears the total outstanding of the mortgage or the home purchase plan, and whether interest or charges have been or will be added, and, where appropriate, details or an estimate of the interest or charges that may be payable
+The lender must also give the borrower information about the amount of arrears, which should include: the total amount of the arrears the total outstanding on the mortgage or the home purchase plan, and whether interest or charges have been or will be added

-The other steps a lender should take prior to issuing a claim for possession include:
+The other steps a lender should take prior to issuing a claim for possession include to:

 advise the borrower to contact the local authority housing department